rklancer/RaphaelViews/README.md

 # Installation

-1. Install Sproutcore if you haven't already.
+NOTE: Requires the 1.5 (quilmes) branch of Sproutcore

-2. Copy or clone this project into the frameworks/ directory in the root of your app.
+You need to copy or clone this project into the frameworks directory of your project.
+Assuming your project is a git repository, a best practice is to set up the framework a git submodule, as follows:

-3. Add this :raphael_views to the Buildfile of your project in the appropriate places
+1. Make the frameworks directory in the root of your project, if it doesn't already exist: `mkdir my_project/frameworks`
+2. Add RaphaelViews as a git submodule: `cd my_project; git submodule add git://github.com/rklancer/RaphaelViews.git frameworks/raphael_views'
+3. When you init the submodules, be sure to use `--recursive`, because RaphaelViews itself includes RaphaelJS as a submodule: `git submodule --init --recursive`

+Alternately, you can just checkout RaphaelViews into your frameworks directory, and update its submodules:

+1. `cd my_project/frameworks'
+2. `git checkout git://github.com/rklancer/RaphaelViews.git raphael_views`
+3. `cd raphael_views`
+4. `git submodule update --init`